King-George207/nyaho_test-Project/README.md

 `composer install` to install the laravel dependencies

-`npm install` (this will help istall vite which is used for the asset bundling)
+`npm install` (this will help istall vite which is used for the frontend asset bundling)

 `npm run dev`  or `npm run build` once